 Light attracts birds, so create one outdoor light source for the bird to gravitate to.
 Cover all of the basement windows except one with a dark cloth or cardboard.
 If you have an outside basement door, cover all of the windows.
 Open the remaining door or unscreened window and wait for the bird to exit the basement.
 If the bird stays put, then try to usher it out the door or window by creating a moving wall.
 Enlist the help of a friend or family member to hold one end of a sheet tied to a pole or broom handle while you hold the other end.
 Slowly approach the bird so it will feel compelled to move toward the outdoor light.
 Do not make sudden movements that might frighten the bird.

 Once the bird is outside the home, close the door or window.
-If the bird is still reluctant to leave, attempt to lure the bird out of your home with bird seed or bread and water.
+If the bird is still reluctant to leave, try to lure it out of your home with birdseed or bread and water.
 Position the food and water bowls between the bird and the outside exit.
 Turn off the lights and shine a flashlight on the resources you've laid out for the bird.
-When the bird seeks out the food and water, slowly move it closer to the outside exit until the bird flies out.
+When the bird seeks the food and water, slowly move it closer to the outside exit until the bird flies out.
 Immediately close the door or window.

 When to Call a Professional

 If you are unable to get the bird out of your house or the bird appears injured or sick, it is time to call a professional.
 Look for a wildlife removal company or a licensed local wildlife rehabilitator.
 To find a rehabilitator in your area, call your county animal control office, a local veterinarian, or your nearby humane society.